BFS versus DFS for fixed-level targets in ordered trees: Introduction

 Intuition suggests that BFS is a better choice if $\ell$ is relatively small, while DFS should be preferred when $\ell$ is large.
-But where exactly is the threshold, and is it unique?
+What is the exact place where DFS becomes faster, and is this place unique?
 To answer this question, we need to compute and compare the two expectations given below, where $\lev(T,\ell)$ denotes the set of nodes at level $\ell$ in the tree $T$:

 Each of the two expectations is a fraction with denominator equal to the total number of nodes at level $\ell$ among the trees in $\mathcal{T}_{n}$.
 A result of Dershowitz and Zaks gives us this denominator. \begin{theorem}[Dershowitz--Zaks {\cite[Corollary 5.3]{dersh}}] The total number of nodes at level $\ell$ among trees in $\mathcal{T}_{n}$ is equal to